 Temperature is one of the most important environmental influences on salmonid biology.
 Water temperature determines the metabolism of steelhead and salmon.
 Temperature influences the availability of food, as well as growth and feeding rates; metabolism; development of embryos and alevins; and timing of life history events such as upstream migration, spawning, freshwater rearing, and seaward migration.
 Elevated temperatures can cause stress and lethality.
 Temperatures at sub-lethal levels can effectively block migration, lead to reduced growth, stress fish, affect reproduction, inhibit smoltification, create disease problems, and alter competitive dominance.
-Further, the impact of elevated water temperature on salmonids is cumulative, positively correlated to duration and severity of exposure.
+Further, the impact of elevated water temperature on salmonids is cumulative and positively correlated to duration and severity of exposure.
 The longer the salmonid is exposed to thermal stress, the less chance it has for long-term survival.

-Tables 1 and 2 provide the temperature requirements for different life stages of steelhead trout and when those life stages are likely to occur.
+Table 1 and Table 2 provide the temperature requirements for different life stages of steelhead trout and when those life stages are likely to occur in the Corte Madera Creek watershed.